rotationalio/rotational.io/content/en/blog/2023-12-08-pubsub-101---querying-topics.md

 	created: 2023-11-29 15:37:57
 ```

+### Retrieve All Events from Your Topic

-You can also iterate over the cursor iself to asynchronously retrieve the stream of events, which is like subscribing at a previous point in time.
+You can also iterate over the cursor itself to asynchronously retrieve the stream of events, which is like subscribing at a previous point in time.

 ```python
 cursor = await ensign.query("SELECT * FROM flight-positions")